-Be aware that some standing poses, back bends, and inversions should be avoided if you have hypertension.
-Check with your doctor before starting yoga, and talk with your yoga instructor to be sure the specific poses in class are safe for you.
+Be aware that some standing poses, back bends, and inversions should possibly be avoided if you have hypertension.
+Check with your doctor before starting yoga.
+Talk with your yoga instructor to be sure the specific poses in class are safe for you.

-The following yoga practice is gentle and can be therapeutic for those living with hypertension.
-The routine is most comfortable when done on a yoga or exercise mat, preferably on a non-slip surface.
+The following yoga practice is gentle and can be therapeutic for people living with high blood pressure.
+The routine is most comfortable when done on a yoga or exercise mat, preferably on a nonslip surface.

-This seated pose is an excellent hip-opener, and stimulates circulation.
+This seated pose is an excellent hip opener.
+It also stimulates circulation.

 - Sit on your mat and bring the soles of your feet together in front of you, bending your knees as if you’re about to “butterfly” your legs.

-- Bring you heels as close to your pelvis as you can, grabbing hold of your toes to gently help this motion.
+- Bring your heels as close to your pelvis as you can, grabbing hold of your toes to gently help this motion.

-- As you inhale, sit up tall on your sits bones (don’t tuck your pelvis here, as this will crunch your lower spine).
+- As you inhale, sit up tall on your sitting bones.
+Don’t tuck your pelvis here.
+That will crunch your lower spine.

 - As you exhale, press your knees to the ground.

-- Gently, keeping your spine straight, begin to bend at the hips, taking your ribs toward your feet.
+- Gently and while keeping your spine straight, begin to bend at the hips, taking your ribs toward your feet.
 If you have the flexibility, you can use your forearms and elbows to press on your knees.
 This motion should be gentle, not forceful.

 - When you lower down as far as you can comfortably go without letting your spine start to curve, release any tension in your neck by dropping your chin.
-Stay here for three to five slow, even breaths.
+Stay here for 3 to 5 slow, even breaths.

-While bigger backbends should be avoided for high blood pressure, this gentler pose provides many of the benefits of deeper backbends without the issues they can cause for those with hypertension.
+While bigger backbends may need to be avoided for people with high blood pressure, this gentler pose provides many of the benefits of deeper backbends without the issues they can cause for people with the condition.

-- From Bound-Angle, release your feet and please them flat on the floor, knees bent, as you lie back on your mat.
+- From Bound Angle, release your feet and place them flat on the floor, knees bent, as you lie back on your mat.
 Your legs and feet should be parallel and approximately hip-width apart with your arms alongside your body.